4lt3rr/4lt3rr.github.io/src/content/posts/2025/TRX_CTF/index.md

 # Introduction

 Another great CTF that I participated in.
-There were a lot of good pwns in this CTF, but in terms of skills, I could only solve one challenge and this will be my write-up for that challenge.
-I will try to find out about other challenges and update this write-up....
+There were a lot of good pwn challenges in this CTF, but in terms of skills, I could only solve one challenge, which will be my write-up for that challenge.
+I will try to find out about other challenges and update this write-up...
 Because I am currently practicing ASM coding and practicing more Reverse skills.

 # Virtual Insanity